20hertz/sountinel/DEPLOYMENT_CHECKLIST.md

-# Deployment Checklist for Sound Sentinel
+# Deployment Checklist for Sountinel

 ## ✅ Completed